rolandyuwy/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index from the user is invalid.
+SimplyKitchen detects that the given index corresponding to the food item from the list from the user is invalid.

    * 3a1.
-System displays an error message.
+SimplyKitchen displays an error message and prompts the user to enter a correct input.

    * 3a2.
-User re-enters the food item to be deleted again.

-   * 3a3.
-System checks the user’s new input.
+User enters a new food item.

-     Repeat step 3a. until the user’s input is correct.
+     Steps 3a1-3a2 are repeated until the data entered are correct.

      Use case resumes from step 4.